Code-Institute-Submissions/strasse34-pp5/README.md

 1. **Create Posts**: As a logged-in user, I can create posts so that I can share my experience with the world.
 2. **View a Post**: As a user, I can view the details of a single post so that I can learn more about it.
-3. **Like a Post**: As a logged-in user, I can like a post so that I can show my support for the posts that interest me.
+3. **Like a Post**: As a logged-in user, I like a post so that I can show my support for the posts that interest me.

 #### Post Page